metaleap/mojo/atem/readme.md

 `ExprArgRef`s (including those inside `ExprCall`s) resolved to the `stack` entries, is `Eval`'d (with the appropriately reduced `stack`);

-- encountering any other `Expr` type, it is merely returned.
+- encountering any other `Expr` type, it is merely returned if the `stack` is empty, else a `panic` with the `stack` signals that from the input `expr` a non-callable value ended up as the callee of an `ExprCall`.

 Corner cases for the `ExprFuncRef` situation: if the `stack` has too small a `len`, either an `ExprCall` representing the partial-application closure is